JovianX/Service-Hub/documentation/templates.md

     min: 1                                      # Optional.
 Minimal value.
     max: 10                                     # Optional.
 Maximal value.
     default: 5

+# If you need show message to user, you can use output.
+#     notes:
+#         Simple multiline text.
+Template variables can be used here to make message more adaptive.
+output:
+    notes: 'Message that informs that Mongo DB cluster IP is: {{ components.mongodb.manifest.Service.mongodb.spec.cluster_ip }}'
 ```

 The comprehensive example would produce the following inputs: